 • need it for your payroll accounts

-Citizen service number employees
+Citizen service number of your employees

 If you hire a new employee, you must record their BSN in your payroll accounts.
 If you are a subcontractor or intermediary, you should communicate your employee’s BSN to the main contractor or client.